Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Description

 Information on the frequency of oculomotor disorders in brain tumors is scarce.
-It is believed that they are found in 10-15% of cases [Tron E. Zh., 1966; Huber D., 1976].
-Most often occur signs of violation of the innervation of the abducens nerve, paresis and paralysis of the oculomotor nerve are rare and lesions of the trochlear nerve are extremely rare.
+It is believed that they occur in 10-15% of cases [Tron E. Zh., 1966; Huber D., 1976].
+Most often occur signs of disruption of the innervation of the abducens nerve, paresis and paralysis of the oculomotor nerve are rare, and lesions of the trochlear nerve are extremely rare.

 Paralysis usually results